jakelangham/kestrel/paper/paper.md

 provides a particularly convenient workflow for geoscientists.
 An example of this output is given in \autoref{fig:example}.

-![An example of georeferenced `Kestrel` output, postprocessed in `QGIS`.
-The panels show (left-to-right) flow depth, flow speed, solids fraction, and topographic elevation change of a small volume flow released onto steep topography, here using `SRTM` data.
+![An example of `Kestrel` simulation output, postprocessed and georeferenced automatically in `QGIS`, using our bespoke plugin.
+The panels show (left-to-right) flow depth, flow speed, solids fraction, and topographic elevation change of a small volume flow released onto the slopes of a steep valley.
 \label{fig:example}](example.png)

 # Statement of need